andoriyu/uclicious/README.md

 ##### Uclicious is a wrapper around Universal Configuration Library (UCL) parser with a lot of sugar.

 Uclicious is built on top of [libucl](https://github.com/vstakhov/libucl).
-It is much more complex than json or TOML, so I recommend reading documentaiton about it before using.
+It is much more complex than json or TOML, so I recommend reading documentaiton about it.
 Library provides safe, but raw API to that library:
 ```rust
 use uclicious::*;